HugoGresse/Anecdote/README.md

 # Anecdote

-Android app that simply display videos, images and text from the best sources  (9GAG, XKCD, CommitStrip, VDM/FML (viedemerde.fr), DTC (danstonchat.com), Se couchez moins bête, Bash.org).
+Android app that simply display videos, images and text from the best sources  (9GAG, XKCD, CommitStrip, DTC (danstonchat.com), Se couchez moins bête, Bash.org).

 This is a Free and Open Source Software (FOSS).